 Paper Standard has been struggling for a while now – hurt by many things, from the decline of competitive events to MTG Arena.
 This is the first step in Wizards’ process to trying to fix Standard, but I wonder if it’s a wise one.
 When looking at the impact of this change, I have to wonder what kind of Standard the game’s designers are trying to build: cheap and varied, or expensive and slow moving?

-The most encouraging part of Wizards’ new plan is they say they’ll be able to adjust their approach to set design as a result of this change.
+The most encouraging part of Wizards’ new plan is they say they’ll be able to adjust their approach to set design in the MTG Standard rotation as a result of this change.
 Specifically, designers will be able to plonk stronger, more interesting archetypes down in one set, because there’ll be more, powerful cards already kicking around in the game to counteract them.
 It also allows for more interesting synergies.
 MTG sets are designed years in advance, so with this new structure, Wizards could add a mechanic in one set and then a whole two years later sprinkle in extra support for it.

 There’s some exciting stuff here.
 It seems to allow for some of the benefits of blocks without all their disadvantages, and designing stronger archetypes might help Standard escape the current midrange molasses.